 Provision of accurate indication of transmission and reception initiation times of some packets to support IEEE P802.1AS

-The next generation of ethernet are being developed on a year to year basis.
+The next generation of ethernet is being developed on a year to year basis.
 IEEE routinely gets together throughout the year to go over current standards and develop new ones.
 We are even getting in to speeds such as 25 Gb/s and 50 G. Many of these new standards cover both copper and fiber cables.
 You can expect many of the higher range speeds to focus more on fiber cables.